d12frosted/elpa-mirror/melpa/time-block-readme.txt

 block-groups, but this behavior may be changed using `time-block-block-checkers'.

+;; Relaxed Mode

+A "relaxed mode" (disabling all blocking) may be enabled with the `time-block-relaxed-mode' command.
+This global minor mode will disable all block groups (and ignore `time-block-focus-mode').
+At present, this behavior is not configurable.

 ;; Checking if A Group Is Blocked

 You may check if a group is currently blocked using the